Manuel Castells

 In addition to his appointments at USC Annenberg, Manuel Castells holds joint appointments in the Department of Sociology, in the School of Policy, Planning, and Development, and in the School of International Relations.

 He was director of research at the Department of Sociology, University of Cambridge in 2011–18, and is a fellow of St. John’s College, Cambridge.
-He was as well a distinguished visiting professor of technology and society at the Massachusetts Institute of Technology in 2004–2009; distinguished visiting professor of internet studies at Oxford University from 2006–2010; and the Kluge Chair in Technology and Society at the U.S. Library of Congress.
-He is currently distinguished visiting professor of communication at Tsinghua University, Beijing.
+He was also a distinguished visiting professor of technology and society at the Massachusetts Institute of Technology from 2004–2009; a distinguished visiting professor of internet studies at Oxford University from 2006–2010; and the Kluge Chair in Technology and Society at the U.S. Library of Congress.
+He is currently a distinguished visiting professor of communication at Tsinghua University, Beijing.
 He has also been a visiting professor at the Universities of Montreal, Catolica de Chile, Brasilia, UNAM-Mexico, Geneva, Copenhagen, Amsterdam, Wisconsin-Madison, Boston, Hong Kong, Singapore, and Hitotsubashi (Tokyo) He has lectured in more than 300 academic institutions in 46 countries.

 Awards and honors: